openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    cram.CRAM48
    pool.deplete

+.. data:: pool.USE_MULTIPROCESSING

+   Boolean switch to enable or disable the use of :mod:`multiprocessing` when solving the Bateman equations.
+The default is to use :mod:`multiprocessing`, but can cause the simulation for hang in some computing environments, namely due to MPI and networking restrictions.
+Disabling this option will not utilize all processing units and take a little more time.

+   :type: bool

 The following classes are used to help the :class:`openmc.deplete.Operator` compute quantities like effective fission yields, reaction rates, and total system energy.